BlackBoxEngineering/vue-vite-cellcontrol/README.md

 npm run dev

 # Todo Notes
-Not much to do here, a scoring system and some data handling maybe.
+Not much to do here, a scoring system, styling, data handling.

 # Controls
 Click or click+drag on the grid to activate cells.